AbdelazeezAbd/movie-trailer-website/README.md

 ### media.py
-this file contains the class is called 'movie', this class only contains __init__ function, this function takes several parameters that is required for movie trailer like: self, movie_title, movie_storyline, poster_image, trailer_youtube then in __init__ function we define instance variables using self parameter.
+this file contains the class is called 'movie', this class only contains __init__ function, this function takes several parameters that is required for movie trailer like: self, movie_title, poster_image, trailer_youtube then in __init__ function we define instance variables using self parameter.

 ### fresh_tomatoes.py